 How popular is the baby name Celestia in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Celestia and check out all the blog posts that mention the name Celestia.
+Plus, check out all the blog posts that mention the name Celestia.

 Yesterday, a reader named Kristin let me know about a Bagnor Daily News article about the 18-child Rancourt family of Winterport, Maine.

 The parents, Harry and Alice, wed in 1909 and went on to have 17 children (and adopt one more):

 - Mildred, b.
 1912

 - Marion, b.
 1916